-Social Sciences and Humanities Network
+Social Sciences and Humanities Network (SSHN)

 Vaccines have eradicated smallpox, nearly eliminated polio, and have led to major reductions of serious infectious diseases.
 Due to these successes new generations are unaware of the risks of many vaccine-preventable diseases, and concerns now often focus on the individual vaccines themselves.
 The Social Sciences and Humanities Network (SSHN) is a multidisciplinary network regrouping social scientists and humanities researchers across Canada to examine the ethical, legal, and social implications of vaccine programs.
 SSHN projects focus on vaccine acceptance and vaccine hesitancy with the goal of generating evidence and approaches that will enable vaccination programs, healthcare providers, and policy decision-makers to address vaccine hesitancy and achieve greater vaccination acceptance.

 The SSHN members are Canadian and international leaders in research around vaccine hesitancy and acceptance.
 SSHN researchers sit on a number of federal and international committees, and their work is recognized as a theoretical basis for research in this area in Canada.

 In 2017/18, SSHN researchers completed four research projects:

 - Mapping vaccine hesitancy in Canada: Designed to provide a contextualized understanding of vaccine hesitancy and its determinants in Canada.

 - Vaccine hesitancy in Canadian parents:Designed to develop an instrument to measure the prevalence of vaccine hesitancy in Canadian parents and to monitor vaccine hesitancy online using digital detection tools.